mbarkioumed/ecc-techday-2025-ai-coding-hackathon/noobs/README.md

+PS : the demo provided contains some lag because the computer we were running it on was slow and didnt have a gpu which is necessary for the model to run on.

 # Souk King

 Souk King is a simple marketplace simulation game built with Pygame.
 Players compete against an AI merchant (powered by a local Ollama instance) in a Moroccan souk setting.
 The goal is to buy products through bidding and sell them to clients for the highest profit over 5 rounds.